gkiryaziev/go-wordlist-cleaner/README.md

 12.09.2015 - All algorithms has been rewritten to consume less memory.
 Usage menu and option keys has been changed too.

 13.09.2015 - Algorithm for finding duplicates has been optimized.

+13.10.2015 - Changed algorithm and view for progress bar.
+Fixed calculation for strings in files.

 Examples:
 ```